e-nable/LimbForge-discovery-alpha/README.md

-# LimbForge R&D Development Tool
+# LimbForge

-This is a tool for enabling easy scaling of .stl files by a web client.
+This is a tool for enabling easy sizing of e-NABLE device files by a web client.
 The files can then be inspected in the browser's 3D canvas and downloaded as a single zip file.

+For more information about the project, the approach, and on-boarding new device designs into LimbForge, [__please visit the wiki__](https://github.com/e-nable/LimbForge/wiki).

 ### Setting up your dev environment
 #### (Note: these instructions are for Linux and OS X)